davidliang/iBabe/README.md

 <h1>iBabe</h1>
 =====

-iBabe was a project initailly created by Koumei and David for learning iOS programming.
+iBabe was a project initailly created by David and Koumei with love and care in honor of all mothers.